SDU-eScience/UCloud-Courses/Courses/AU/r-studio-demo-course__0000/README.md

 ### Select Course Module

-Choose the relevant class (module) from the dropdown menu in the UCloud job configuration interface.
+Choose the relevant class (module) from the dropdown menu in the UCloud job submission page.
 The course materials (instructions and datasets) are hosted in a [GitHub](https://github.com/Rymik19/rStudioDemoCourse/tree/main/classes) repository.

 The `analysis.R` script for `class_01` demonstrates data validation, group-wise summarization, and visualization using `ggplot2` which is already included in the base `RStudio` image.